-Annual Periodic Reports from MAXIMUS
+Annual Periodic Reports from the Ticket Program Manager (TPM)

-In December of each year, MAXIMUS will produce a preliminary report for each provider from data in its system.
+In December of each year, TPM will produce a preliminary report for each provider from data in its system.
 The report will compile data from December 1 of the previous year through November 30th of the current year.
 Information on the report will include statistics on Tickets accepted for assignment, Tickets unassigned, EN payments requested and issued, and dispute filings.
-When a State VR agency receives its report, it should review it and notify MAXIMUS if there are any discrepancies.
+When a State VR agency receives its report, it should review it and notify TPM if there are any discrepancies.

-For further information on the annual periodic reports, please contact MAXIMUS at 1-866-968-7842 or 1-866-833-2967 (TDD), or www.yourtickettowork.com.
+For further information on the annual periodic reports, please contact TPM at 1-866-968-7842 or 1-866-833-2967 (TDD), or www.yourTickettowork.com.